FabrizioBrancati/BFKit-Swift/README.md

 Swift 5.0
 =========

-If you need Swift 5.0 support, switch to the `swift-5` branch!
+If you need Swift 5.0 support, switch to the `develop` branch!

 Features
 ========